kazist/wallet/README.md

-# bonus
+# wallet

-This is a bonus application
+This is a wallet application